 This is the most popular option but is also the most expensive when compared to the other two areas I talk about below.
 The good thing about the Strip is that there are so many different hotels to choose from that there is really something for everyone, including those looking for budget-savvy options or even hotels that do not have casinos (ie: Vdara).

-While hotels like the Wynn, Bellagio and The Cosmopolitan are luxurious, they can also be expensive.
+While hotels like the Wynn, Bellagio, and The Cosmopolitan are luxurious, they can also be expensive.
 Other hotels like Bally’s and Flamingo are more affordable options in great central locations but are dated and in desperate need of a facelift.
-My favourite hotel is The Linq because it’s extremely affordable, in a fantastic central on-strip location and it’s been completely remodelled.
+My favorite hotel is The Linq because it’s extremely affordable, in a fantastic central on-strip location and it’s been completely remodeled.

 Off-Strip Hotels in Vegas